tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

         pull request and provide context on both what you want to contribute and why.

-1. Once step 1.
-Is complete and it is determined that a PR from an external contributor is the way to go, please follow these guidelines from [Google's Engineering Practices documentation](https://google.github.io/eng-practices/):
+1. Once step 1. is complete and it is determined that a PR from an external contributor is the way to go, please follow these guidelines from [Google's Engineering Practices documentation](https://google.github.io/eng-practices/):